RItikaSRivastav/OIBSIP-may-P2/README.md

-# OIBSIP-may-P2
+# Quiz App
-This is Repository folder where some (Android project) as a Task are mentioned in it.
+This is Repository folder about Quiz App and their features.